 Another group that would be brutally impacted is Social Security recipients.
 Social Security has been tremendously successful in reducing poverty among the elderly.
 Were it not for Social Security, 54 percent of the elderly would be in poverty.
-Social Security recipients are protected against inflation by annual COLAs tied to the substantial tax increase for American taxpayers.
+Social Security recipients are protected against inflation by annual COLAs tied to the increases in the CPI.